How Uzbeks live in America and where the diaspora settles

 Few people know the exact number of those who left Uzbekistan over the past 15 years.
 I haven’t met any statistics yet.
 But it is known that most of all citizens of Uzbekistan are seeking to leave for the United States, South Korea, Russia and the United Arab Emirates.

-About 70% "new Uzbeks" live in the United States illegally, since the term of their US visas has long expired.
-Most of them entered the United States on a tourist visa such as B1 / B2 and filled out an I-94 form, which is also called a “white card” here.
+About 70% of "new Uzbeks" live in the United States illegally, as their American visas expired long ago.
+Most of them entered the United States on a B1 / B2 tourist visa and filled out Form I-94, which is also called the "white card" here.
 This is the main document regulating the stay of a foreigner in the country.
-It is filled by the border service, which decides how long you have the right to be here officially.
-Upon expiration of the “white card”, each of its owners automatically enters the category of illegal immigrants and in the case of leaving the country can be denied the right to re-enter it for up to ten years.
-Now these rules are being revised because the INS (Office of Citizenship and Immigration) has been transferred to Homeland Security.
+It is filled in by the border service, which decides how long you have the right to officially be here.
+Upon the expiration of the validity period of the “white card”, each of its holders is automatically transferred to the category of illegal immigrants and in case of leaving the country may be deprived of the right to re-enter it for up to ten years.
+These rules are now being revised because the INS (US Citizenship and Immigration Service) has been taken over by Homeland Security.

-Many of the Uzbeks who came to the US find different ways to legalize themselves.
+Many of the Uzbeks who came to the United States find different ways to legalize.
 And do you think the majority is acting?
 Get married and get married.
-Or rather - enter into a bogus marriage.
-They find themselves American women (most of whom can be safely called “grannies”), get married and after some time receive a “green card” - the right to permanent residence.
+Or rather, they enter into a fictitious marriage.
+They find themselves American women (most of whom can be safely called “grannies”), get married and after a while receive a “green card” - the right to permanent residence.

 Says a young Uzbek living in New Jersey:

 - I came here three years ago.
-I work in the store.
-The visa has expired.
-I can not go back, because they will not let me back in.
+I work in a store.
+The visa has already expired.
+I can't go back, because they won't be allowed back.
 And what should I do then?
-After all, I am the only breadwinner of the whole family left in the homeland.
-I married two sisters, I became a father, only I had to leave before the birth of my daughter so that the visa would not expire.
-Gradually hired a lawyer and asked him to help me legalize.
-A year ago, he found me a wife in Ohio, and we entered into a fake marriage.
-She 52, I 25.
-It cost me a lot of money: $ 8000 must be paid to a lawyer for completing all the necessary documents and for finding a suitable candidate.
-And what to do?
-I had to turn it all up so that later there would be no problems with entering and leaving America ...
+After all, I am the only breadwinner for the whole family left in my homeland.
+I married two sisters, became a father, but I had to leave before my daughter was born, so that the visa would not expire.
+Gradually I hired a lawyer and asked him to help me legalize.
+A year ago, he found me a wife in Ohio, and we entered into a sham marriage.
+She is 52 years old, I am 25.
+It cost me a lot of money: $ 8000 must be paid to a lawyer for the preparation of all the necessary documents for this and for finding a suitable candidate.
+What can you do?
+I had to turn it all over so that later there would be no problems with entering and leaving America ...

-Next to the state of New Jersey is the state of New York with the same city.
-New York is one of the largest megacities.
-How to get around their attention, because this state is home to representatives of different religious denominations and ethnic groups.
-Every former Soviet man knows what Brighton Beach is.
-Being in New York and not visiting this legendary place would be an unforgivable omission.
+The state of New York with the city of the same name is adjacent to the state of New Jersey.
+New York is one of the largest metropolitan areas.
+How to get around them, because this state is home to representatives of different religious denominations and ethnic groups.
+Every former Soviet person knows what Brighton Beach is.
+It would be an unforgivable omission to be in New York and not visit this legendary place.
 Brighton can be reached by metro line Q.

-The central part of Brighton is Brighton Beach avenue.
-This is a street running parallel to the coast where all the key objects of “little Odessa” (as the Americans call this area) are located - shops, snack bars, restaurants, Millennium concert hall and other objects with signs in Russian.
-Over the greater part of Brighton Beach Avenue runs a subway line, on which from time to time there are noisy trains.
-Perhaps in the spirit of Brighton Beach - these are the seventies-eighties years of the Soviet era, transferred to America.
-This spirit is felt in the manner of people dressing, talking, signs on the buildings and design of shops.
+The central part of Brighton is Brighton Beach Avenue.
+This is a street running parallel to the coast, where all the key objects of "little Odessa" (as the Americans call this area) are located - shops, snack bars, Millennium concert hall and other objects with signs in Russian.
+Above most of Brighton Beach Avenue, there is a subway line that occasionally runs with noise.
+Perhaps, in the spirit of Brighton Beach, these are the seventies and eighties of the Soviet era, transferred to America.
+This spirit is felt in the way people dress, talk, signs on buildings and shop decoration.

 In order to stroll through Brighton Beach, it is not necessary to speak English.
 After all, among those living in this area, Russian remains the main language of communication.
 Over the past 15 years, former CIS citizens have managed to settle in Brighton.

-My next companion is Dildara, who works as a saleswoman in a local pizzeria:
+My next interviewee is Dildara, who works as a saleswoman at a local pizzeria:

 A hundred meters away from the Dildara pizzeria, Durdona works in a bag store.
 She is also from Tashkent.
 She moved to New York three years ago and got married:

-Being hungry, I decided to have a bite and went to the Kashgar cafe, which I was advised.
-Kashgar is the name of a city in the Xinjiang Uygur Autonomous Region of western China, bordering Kyrgyzstan and Uzbekistan, where ethnic Uzbeks live and their sister ethnicity, the Uygurs.
+Hungry, I decided to have a snack and went to the cafe "Kashgar", which I was advised.
+Kashgar is the name of a city in the Xinjiang Uygur Autonomous Region of western China, bordering Kyrgyzstan and Uzbekistan, where ethnic Uzbeks and a related ethnic group, the Uighurs, live.
 On the street in front of the cafe there is a billboard with the inscription “Uzbek cuisine: osh, lagman, manti, samsa, barbecue, etc.”.
 This cozy cafe is always packed with guests.
-Yulduz Usmanova's song sounds loud inside.
-You enter here - and as if you get to the Uzbek wedding.
-All inbound are greeted as guests, according to the Uzbek custom, proclaiming "kelin-kelin" ("come in, come in").
-After making the order, I looked around: almost all visitors were former citizens of the USSR and the CIS.
-At a nearby table, a group of drunk Uzbeks excitedly argues about something, swearing through a word.
+The song of Yulduz Usmanova sounds loudly inside.
+You enter here - and it is as if you find yourself at an Uzbek wedding.
+All those who enter are greeted as guests, proclaiming "kelin-kelin" ("come in, come in") according to the Uzbek custom.
+Having made an order, I looked around: almost all the visitors are former citizens of the USSR and the CIS.
+At the next table, a group of drunken Uzbeks are excitedly arguing about something, swearing through the word.

 A waitress who came up, an Uzbek woman of forty-five, putting a teapot of tea in front of me, said in a whisper:

 - I am ashamed of our men.
-Hear how they behave?
-Almost every day they drink here.
+Can you hear how they behave?
+People drink here almost every day.
 They have wives and children who are waiting for them.
-And here they sit and drink.
-They probably came to earn money to help the family.
-And here earned on drunkenness descend.
-I'm sick of them.
-A shame!
-Only know how to tongue wag.
+And they sit here and drink.
+Probably, they came to earn money to help the family.
+And here the money earned for drinking is released.
+They bothered me.
+Shame!
+They only know how to wag their tongue.